mkulemeka/Stats-Preview-Card-Component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Example resource 1](https://www.smashingmagazine.com) - This is an amazing article that helped me understand how flexbox actually works.
+I really liked the reverse flex directions and that helped achieved the mobile view of this project.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Example resource 2](https://www.w3schools.com) - This website has a lot of resources that are beneficial to beginners like myselft.
+It helped understand layouts and the box model.

 ## Author